-Major Havelock David Nelson was born in March 27, 1898, to Horatio H. Nelson & Nora B. Brewer-Nelson in Canton, Ohio.
+Major Havelock David Nelson was born on March 27, 1898, to Horatio H. Nelson and Nora B. Brewer-Nelson in Canton, Ohio.
 With his two sisters and two brothers, he grew up in Canton and Springfield, Ohio.
-He attended Wittenberg College and the University of Cincinnati for his masters degree.
+He attended Wittenberg College and the University of Cincinnati for his master’s degree.
 While there, he played football.
 He was known as “Harvey” to his family and friends.

 Nelson joined the U. S. Marine Corps, as an enlisted man, on June 16, 1917, in Cincinnati, Ohio, and was sent to France where he was a member of 97th Company, 3rd Battalion, 6th Marine Regiment.
 He took part in battles from May 1918, until Germany surrendered on November 11, 1918.
 He returned to the United States and was discharged on August 13, 1919.

 On December 1, 1925, Nelson joined the Ohio National Guard.
 He also married to Kathleen Bouchette-Jones on May 25, 1927, and they became the parents of two children; Kate and Leslie.
 To support his family, he worked as an investment analyst at Fifth/Third Union Trust Bank.